 - At the command prompt, enter C:\>WINNT> disable TestTrackSrv

 - To verify the service has been disabled, enter C:\WINNT> listsrv

 This lists all Services and Devices.
 Look for TestTrackSrv.
 The status should be Disabled.

 - To reboot, enter C:\WINNT> exit

 - Remove the Windows CD and restart the computer.

 - This will stop the reboot loop.
 To troubleshoot the cause of the problem, check the Event Viewer for errors.
-Make sure the user installing the TestTrack service has permissions to do so.
-Try starting the TestTrack service manually without a reboot.
+Make sure the user installing the Helix ALM service has permission to do so.
+Try starting the Helix service manually without a restart.

-- Make sure the TestTrack Server.exe has been installed and is not locked by NTFS permissions.
-TestTrack Server.exe must be located on the computer that is also trying to run it as a service.
+- Make sure Helix ALM Server.exe is installed and is not locked by NTFS permissions.
+Helix ALM Server.exe must be located on the computer that is also trying to run it as a service.
 Services should not attempt to start remotely located .exe files (e.g., on another network server's drive).